voronaam/BitLottery/README.md

 A consumer-grade laptop is capable of comfortably checking ~100M addresses a second without impacting its primary use.

 This makes participating in the Crypto Lottery free for people like me - the ones living in Canada in a home with electric heating.
-Some of the heating happens through the GPU instead of the baseboard heater, but I'd pay for that heating electricity.This quirk makes participating in Crypto Lottery to make economic sense, even though the chance of "winning" is still lower than the traditional lotteries offer.
+Some of the heating happens through the GPU instead of the baseboard heater, but I'd have to pay for that heating electricity anyway.
+Tnis quirk makes participating in Crypto Lottery to make economic sense, even though the chance of "winning" is still lower than the traditional lotteries offer.
 Simply because traditional lotteries are not free.

 ## The way the code works